-- Frequent changing of partners as a way to retaliate for some kind of abuse dealt to them by a male figure;
+- frequent changing of partners as a way to retaliate for some kind of abuse dealt to them by a male figure; and

 What these women need are defenders, not trial lawyers and judges.
-The following four steps will help us achieve an empowering sisterhood.
+The following four was will help us achieve an empowering sisterhood:

 Personal reflection on the following questions can prepare us to help the promiscuous woman.

 - Can I love her simply because she is a woman whom God made?